franciscovilchezv/eurydice.rl/README.md

 ## Installation

-You need to install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for running this project.
+You may want to install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for running this project.

 ### Create your conda enviroment